FerryAr/lhroot/README.md

 # Linux Chroot Installer

-Systemless chroot installer and chroot boot script
+Systemless Linux chroot installer and Linux chroot boot script

 ## Usage
 ``
 lhroot
 ``

 and follow the instructions

+After installation to boot into Linux Chroot use :
+``
+bootlinux
+``

+To unmount bind directory use :
+``
+killlinux
+``

 ## Available Distro
 - Alpine Linux
 - Debian
 - Ubuntu

 ...more distro added soon

 ## Credits